H-155. The History of Artists’ Books since 1950 *

-In addition to surveying the history of artists’ books, participants will consider artists’ strategies and techniques, course readings from a variety of fields, and criteria for evaluation (content, printing, construction, other factors).
-The course will include a visit to an important museum library collection to view significant and esoteric works within this genre.
+In addition to surveying the history of artists’ books, participants will consider artists’ strategies and techniques, course readings from a variety of fields, and criteria for evaluation (content, printing, construction, and other factors).
+The course will include site visits to a library or museum collection.
 The class will also include a visit to a shop that sells artists’ books, and possibly a visit to the home of a private collector.

-Tony White is the Florence and Herbert Irving Associate Chief Librarian, Thomas J. Watson Library, The Metropolitan Museum of Art.
-Before coming to The Met, he was Director of Decker Library, Maryland Institute College of Art (MICA); prior to MICA, he served as Head of the Fine Arts Library, Indiana University Bloomington, where he was the Director of the Specialization in Art Librarianship, teaching the Art Librarianship seminar, and the Art History Research Methods course.
+Tony White is the University Librarian, Dorothy H. Hoover Library, OCAD University, Toronto, Ontario.
+Previous positions include working as the Florence and Herbert Irving Associate Chief Librarian, Thomas J. Watson Library, The Metropolitan Museum of Art; Director of Decker Library, Maryland Institute College of Art (MICA); Head of the Fine Arts Library, Indiana University Bloomington (IUB).
+During his time at IUB he served as Director of the Specialization in Art Librarianship, teaching the Art Librarianship seminar, and the Art History Research Methods course.
 He has taught studio art courses on artists’ books at MICA and Pratt Institute.
 He was the first appointed Field Editor for Artists’ Books and Books for Artists for the College Art Association’s online reviews journal.
 He has curated exhibitions at Yale University’s Sterling Memorial Library, the Museum of Printing History, The Center for Book Arts, the Lilly Library, and the Columbia College Center for Book and Paper Arts, among others.
-He is a founding board member of the College Book Art Association, and a founder of the Contemporary Artist’s Books Conference held each fall at MOMA’s PS 1 since 2008, as part of the New York Art Book Fair.
-For several years he served on the editorial board the Journal of Artist’s Books, guest editing issue 25.
+He is a founding board member of the College Book Art Association, and he founded the Contemporary Artists’ Books Conference held each fall at MOMA’s PS 1 (2007-2018), as part of the New York Art Book Fair.
+For several years he served on the editorial board of the Journal of Artists’ Books, guest editing issue 25.